Gravelly Hill: Spaghetti Junction

 The Gravelly Hill Interchange, also known as Spaghetti Junction, provides the intersection between the A38(M) Aston Expressway from the centre of Birmingham to the M6 motorway.
 The complex junction also supports local roads joining the two motorways.
-The design of the intersection was also made complex by the presence of two railway lines including a high speed electrified railway and the existence of three canals including a turning basin, and two rivers.
+The design of the intersection was further complicated by the presence of two railway lines including a high speed electrified railway and the existence of three canals including a turning basin, and two rivers.